Biocellular Treatment Overview

 - Peyronie’s disease

-During collection of BMAC or FAC, surgeons use bone marrow harvesting or tumescent liposuction to obtain bone marrow aspirate or fat aspirate, respectively, from the patient.
+During collection of BMAC or FAC, surgeons use bone marrow harvesting or tumescent liposuction to harvest bone marrow aspirate or fat aspirate, respectively, from the patient.
 Both bone marrow aspirate and fat tissue aspirate are further concentrated using centrifugation techniques into BMAC or FAC which contains a vast array of regenerative cell populations.
 These biocellular agents are responsible for naturally regenerating and rebuilding injured or degenerative tissues within the body.
-Once isolated and concentrated, these regenerative cells are injected into the patient’s damaged skin or soft tissue or musculoskeletal tissue using real-time imaging such as fluoroscopy and ultrasonography, if necessary, to ensure proper placement.
+Once isolated and concentrated, these regenerative cells are injected into the patient’s damaged skin or soft tissue or musculoskeletal tissue using real-time imaging such as fluoroscopy and ultrasonography when clinically indicated to ensure proper placement.

-Because BMAC, FAC, and HD-PRP treatments at MRM uses the patient’s own regenerative cells derived from bone marrow or fat or whole blood, there is no chance of tissue rejection or allergic reaction.
+Because BMAC, FAC, and PRP treatments at MRM uses the patient’s own regenerative cells derived from bone marrow or fat or whole blood, there is no chance of tissue rejection or allergic reaction.

 Our regenerative medicine specialist consults with each patient to customize a regenerative medicine treatment plan specific to their degenerative condition.